tecnickcom/tc-lib-color/README.md

 Examples are located in the `example` directory.

-Start a development server using the command:
+Start a development server (requires PHP 5.5) using the command:

 ```
 make server